 Sustainable Santa: helping cut carbon emissions at Christmas

-Author: BerkeleyWell, here we are.
+Author: NEOLWell, here we are.
 The days are getting shorter, the smell of mulled wine is filling the air, and Michael Bublé has once again emerged from hibernation.
 It can mean only one thing; Christmas has arrived.

 For old St. Nick and his merry band of elves, it is ‘go’ time.
 They’ll have spent the last few months frantically making toys for all the boys and girls (as well as mining coal for the naughty ones), and in a few short days will have these loaded up on Santa’s sleigh ready to make one epic delivery run.